 Most of the camera options cost more than the drone, which is actually my initial point about Autel drones: for a reasonable price you can enjoy a solid and functional hobby drone, then spend a little more to get high-performance cameras and put your drone to work.
 Hobby pilot or commercial inspection professionals can be the same person.

-Check out the Autel Robotics X-Star Premium for $899 on Amazon today.
+Check out the Autel Robotics X-Star Premium for $1149 on Amazon today.
 It often sells for around $800, watch for sales.

 Autel drones wrap-up